- Home - v3

 Community Services Officer

-The Lake Stevens Police Department Community Service Officer (CSO) provides a supporting role to the Operations Division of the police department.
+The Lake Stevens Police Department Community Service Officers (CSO) provides a supporting role to the Operations Division of the police department and patrol the City Parks.
 The CSO provides a wide variety of support services to patrol officers, citizens, and visitors of Lake Stevens.
 The CSO also handles crime prevention by providing assistance to community neighborhoods and businesses.
 These services include:

 - Animal Control